morungos/morungos.github.io/_posts/2022-01-22-artificial-intelligence.md

  * [Alphabet's AI work](https://ai.google/) is perhaps the hardest to classify, because there is an interlocking network of semi-autonomous corporations, e.g., DeepMind, and more academic groups, e.g., Google Brain.
-Also, Google being Google, it is extremely hard to identify a strategy beyond "let's build stuff and see what sticks".
+Also, Google being Google, it is hard to identify a strategy beyond "let's build stuff and see what sticks".
    Those differences aside, it's definitively a Google-ified version of Big Science.
    DeepMind was acquired by Google in 2014, and Google's AI division dates to 2017.